 Shammy: My pleasure.
 Next, we're honored to have Dr. Ireland, professor of history at Shamrock University.
 Thank you for coming, Dr. Ireland.
 Dr. I: Top o' the mornin' to ya, Shammy and listeners!
 It's grand to be here again.
 Shammy: Aye.
 Isn't it grand?
 So, let's start with you, Dr. Ireland.
-First, tell us a wee bit about Saint Patrick since we're talking about his day.
+First, tell us a wee bit about Saint Patrick.
+It's his day we're talking about.
 Dr. I: Aye.
 Pirates from Ireland captured Patrick when he was just a lad of sixteen.
 He was taken as a slave to tend sheep in Ireland.
-Somehow, he became a Christian, escaped to France, and became a monk.
+Somehow, he became a Christian and escaped to France.
+Then, he became a monk.
 In 432 he returned to Ireland as a missionary because of a vision he had.
 He founded over 300 churches in Ireland.
 Shammy: Quite a story.
-I can't imagine how horrible it must have been to be captured by pirates from Ireland and then choose to go back and love the same people.
+I can't imagine how awful it must have been to be captured by pirates from Ireland.
+And then, Patrick chose to go back and love the same people.
+Amazing!
 But, enough of the sad lad...he overcame his problems and changed the world.
 What else can you tell us, Dr. Ireland?
 Dr. I: You're right.
 Ireland learned a lot about love and God because of one man, Patrick.
 In fact, that's where the shamrock comes in.
-Legend has it that Patrick used the shamrock to teach the Irish pagans about God using the shamrock's three leaves-three leaves on one stem, a trinity.
-Shammy: I'm glad you mentioned the shamrock.
+Legend has it that Patrick used the shamrock to teach the Irish pagans about God using the shamrock's three leaves.
+Three leaves on one stem meant a trinity.
+Shammy: I'm glad you said shamrock.
 Kelly Green is a plant expert.
 Kelly, will you tell us more about the shamrock, please?
 Kelly: Of course!
-Some say that the shamrock is Ireland's national flower, while others say it's not really a flower at all.
-Actually, shamrock means three-leaved.
-So, a shamrock is any of several plants that have three heart-shaped leaves.
+Some say that the shamrock is Ireland's national flower.
+But, others say it's not really a flower at all.
+Shamrock means three-leaved.
+So, a shamrock is any of many plants that have three heart-shaped leaves.
 Most people say they look like clover.
-In fact, a small, blue-green clover with little white flowers is often considered the real shamrock.
+In fact, a small, blue-green clover with little white flowers is often called the real shamrock.
 Shammy: Aye, I have some in my yard.
-Anything else to share, Dr. Ireland?
+Do you have more to share, Dr. Ireland?
 Dr. I: Aye.
-Shamrocks often represent Ireland in history.
-And, the government of Ireland has registered the shamrock as an official trademark of the nation.
+Shamrocks often stand for Ireland in history.
+And, the government of Ireland has made the shamrock the trademark of the nation.
 I even have a shamrock carved on my shillelagh. [shi-LAY-lee] Shammy: Don't tell me YOU have a shillelagh!
 Away on!
 Tell our listeners what a shillelagh is, please.
 Dr. I: Aye.
 A shillelagh is simply a wooden walking stick.
-Usually it's made from a thick, knotty stick with a large knob at the top.
-I have one because it's associated with Ireland and Irish folklore.
-It was a gift from my students.
-They chose one with a shamrock so I'd be known as a green professor!
-Shammy: Wonderful!
+It's often made from a thick, knotty stick with a large knob at the top.
+I got one as a gift from my students.
+They chose one carved with a shamrock so I'd be known as a green professor!
+Shammy: Good idea!
 Perhaps Patrick carried a shillelagh.
 Dr. I: Aye.
 Perhaps.
 It would be helpful walking those green hills.
-Shammy: Speaking of green...Kelly, I've been meaning to ask you, since your last name is Green, can you tell us why folks wear green for St. Patrick's Day?
+Shammy: Speaking of green...Kelly, since your last name is Green, can you tell us why folks wear green for St. Patrick's Day?
 Kelly: I will, but may I tell you a short story first?
 Shammy: Aye.
-We'd be grateful for one.
+We'd be happy to hear one.